-Student with Special Education Needs
+REVISED Student with Special Education Needs

-A funded student who is assessed and identified as having a mild, moderate or severe disability or who is gifted and talented as defined in the Special Education Coding Criteria.
-It is a mandatory requirement for any student with special education needs to have an Individual Program Plan (IPP).
-The IPP is intended to create meaningful and successful learning opportunities that use the programs of study as a starting point of instruction
+A funded student with special education needs is one who is assessed and identified with a mild, moderate or severe disability or who is gifted and talented, as defined in the Special Education Coding Criteria.
+It is mandatory for any student with special education programming to have an Individual Program Plan (IPP) or Instructional Support Plan (ISP).
+The IPP/ISP is intended to create meaningful and successful learning opportunities that use the programs of study as a starting point of instruction.